benjaminkitema77-cyber/photography/README.md

 ## Description

-  Moments is a photography  portfolio website created to share my favourite photographs, photography styles, and personal photography journey.
+ My Moments is a photography  portfolio website created to share my favourite photographs, photography styles, and personal photography journey.
 The website includes an introduction, biography,  photo gallery, contact form, and a link to the original website design .

 ## Setup Instructions